dehekkendekrekker/website/content/projects/mfos-vco.md

 I have made a PCB design. (available [here](https://github.com/dehekkendekrekker/synth/)).
 It's just for the VCO at this  moment.
 When it is ordered, I'll build it and I hope the problem magically goes away.

+### Udpdate 2024-03-26
+The design of the PCB is complete and PCB's have been manufactured

 ## Download design files